 The research method used by the author is the library research method, namely data collection techniques by conducting study studies of books, literature, notes, or reports that have to do with the problem being solved.
 Library research examines documents, archives, journals, and books related to the topics discussed.
 This research is also descriptive-qualitative.
 Namely, that does not use statistical tests in the data processing.
 Two kinds of data sources are used in this study, namely primary and secondary sources.
-Primary sources are books or journals that are directly related to this research, and secondary sources are books that support research, namely those related to the format of multicultural education for early childhood age as support for analyzing the formation of tolerance character.
+Primary sources are books or journals that are directly related to the format of multicultural education for early childhood age as support for analyzing the formation of tolerance character.